SebastienCozeDev/dodge-the-creeps/README.md

-# Dodge the Creeps
+# Dodge The Creeps

-Dodge the Creeps is a game where you have to move around in order to avoid enemies for as long as possible.
+Dodge The Creeps is a game where you have to move around in order to avoid enemies for as long as possible.